Sep 14, 2011

 - The bad news is, the G in LGBT far outpaces L, B, or T.

 I think, overall, it’s a two steps forward, one step back kind of situation.
-And I think that true growth in the number of LGBT YA novels will only come through active effort on the part of agents, editors, and publishers, to seek out and acquire LGBT YA novels.3 I know that change happens one person at a time, but simultaneously, it’s hard to not be discouraged by the stats.
+And I think that true growth in the number of LGBT YA novels will only come through active effort on the part of agents, editors, and publishers, to seek out and acquire LGBT YA novels. ((Some people will see that negatively as affirmative action or quotas, which is also disheartening because that misunderstands the purpose of affirmative action entirely.))
+I know that change happens one person at a time, but simultaneously, it’s hard to not be discouraged by the stats.

 Several people have asked me to share the bibliography of books I used to make these lovely pie charts.
 The bibliography for books from 1969-2008 is available online here at Christine Jenkins’ site.
 For 2009-2011, Michael Cart shared his list of books with me, and then I supplemented it with my own list.
 I combined our lists into this handy PDF of 2009-2011 LGBTQ YA titles that you can download.